keyboardMFDoom/hpc_esc_401_solutions/exercise_session_09/README.md

 ## Exercise 2
 - Problem with the approach:
+	* It's slow since data transfer happens at each iteration (each iteration creates a copy)

 - Difference between blur_twice_gpu_naive vs blur_twice_gpu_nocopies:
+	* additionally loop through all elements (in[i] = out[i]
+	* puts the whole code into brackets to parallelize
+	* (w/ help from ChatGPT): The additional brackets make it possible to define a data region which will move the data once, keep it on the GPU for all steps and copy back the final result

 - Execution time:
+	* A significant trend, when N is changed.
+Magnitude of ca. 10^2
+	* Difference:
+		- No copies: the CPU is faster than the GPU
+		- Naive: GPU is faster than GPU, exception when N=10 (possible that performance between GPU and CPU is dependent on N?)
+		- nsteps made the difference: the performance increased either in both or at the cost of the GPU but a remarkable increase in the CPU performance.
+Is that possible?

 ## Exercise 3
 - Reason for race conditions: